Muntinlupa's at-large congressional district

 Muntinlupa's at-large congressional district is the sole congressional district of the Philippines in the city of Muntinlupa.
 It has been represented in the House of Representatives of the Philippines since 1998.
 Muntinlupa first elected a single representative city-wide at-large for the 11th Congress following its conversion into a highly urbanised city through Republic Act No. 7926 on March 1, 1995.
 Before 1998, its territory was represented as part of Las Piñas–Muntinlupa, Taguig–Pateros–Muntinlupa, Rizal's 1st and at-large district, and Manila's at-large district.
-It is currently represented in the 19th Congress by Jaime Fresnedi of the Liberal Party (LP).
+It is currently represented in the 20th Congress by Jaime Fresnedi of the Liberal Party (LP) and One Muntinlupa (1Munti).